Regional Weather Summary

 Issued by NWS Central Illinois

 NATIONAL WEATHER SERVICE LINCOLN IL

-High temperatures on Friday will range from the lower 50s along the
+High temperatures on Monday, will range from the lower 50s along the

 shores of Lake Michigan, to the lower 70s in southern Kentucky.